23 Best Places to Visit in Central Mexico in Fall and Winter

 And for those who love the outdoors, the sprawling Tangamanga Park offers a lush, green oasis perfect for relaxation or recreation.

-San Luis is a really beautiful city and a fantastic jumping-off point for visiting some of the natural wonders in the region, which I’ll tell you about below!
+San Luis is a stunning city and a fantastic jumping-off point for visiting some of the natural wonders in the region, which I’ll tell you about below!

 16. Huasteca Potosina, San Luis Potosí